Administrative Fellows Program

-The program aims to:
+The Administrative Fellows Program aims to:

 - identify faculty and staff who have the potential for effective leadership;

 - increase awareness of the complexity of issues facing higher education;